 They are the animals that will accompany you on a road trip across Southern Africa, the legends that can become synonymous with your holiday.

-Springbok are common in all the major national parks in South Africa, Botswana and Namibia.
+Springboks are common in all the major national parks in South Africa, Botswana, and Namibia.
 You will need to go on a safari to see them in these protected habitats.

-But when you watch them pronking across the grasslands it’s an experience not to be forgotten!
+But when you watch them pronking across the grasslands, it’s an experience you won’t forget!